-(₹ in Crore) As at March 31, 2016 As at March 31, 2015 (-) Car sital agreemiting out Walcii 31, 2010 IviaiCi131, 2013 (a) pital commitments C 170 F0 C 102 40 1) imated amount of contracts remaining to be executed on Capital account and 6,170.50 6,193.48 ii) provided for (net of advances). are of Joint ventures exploration activities and development activities 160.62 2,264.68 (b) ner commitments 100.02 2,201.00 (6) (i) The Company has given corporate guarantees to regulatory authorities on behalf of Volcan Investments Limited 115.00 115.00 (ii) Export obligations against the import licenses taken for import of capital goods under the Export promotion Capital Goods Scheme and advance license.
-13,959.68 16,710.08 (iii) Customs duty bond taken for Project Import/Export 1,471.62 979.41 iv) Share of Joint ventures minimum exploration commitments as per the production sharing contracts 114.48 2,123.49 v) Power Division of the Company has signed a long term power purchase agree supply of 25% of power generated from the power station with additional right variable cost as per the conditions referred to in PPA .
-The PPA has a tenure of nt to purchase powe vi TSPL has signed a long term power purchase agreement (PPA) with Punjab S (PSPCL) [formerly known as Punjab State Electricity Board (PSEB)] for supply plant.
+(₹ in Crore) As at March 31, 2016 As at March 31, 2015 (a) Capital commitments i) Estimated amount of contracts remaining to be executed on Capital account and not provided for (net of advances).
+6,170.50 6,193.48 ii) Share of Joint ventures exploration activities and development activities 160.62 2,264.68 (b) Other commitments (i) The Company has given corporate guarantees to regulatory authorities on behalf of Volcan Investments Limited 115.00 115.00 (ii) Export obligations against the import licenses taken for import of capital goods under the Export promotion Capital Goods Scheme and advance license.
+13,959.68 16,710.08 (iii) Customs duty bond taken for Project Import/Export 1,471.62 979.41 iv) Share of Joint ventures minimum exploration commitments as per the production sharing contracts 114.48 2,123.49 v) Power Division of the Company has signed a long term power purchase agreement (PPA) with Gridco Limited for supply of 25% of power generated from the power station with additional right to purchase power at (5%/ 7%) at variable cost as per the conditions referred to in PPA.
+The PPA has a tenure of twenty five years.

+vi TSPL has signed a long term power purchase agreement (PPA) with Punjab State Power Corporation Limited (PSPCL) [formerly known as Punjab State Electricity Board (PSEB)] for supply of power generated from the power plant.
 The PPA has tenure of twenty five years.